PRF Therapy

 Will I feel different after PRF?

 You may notice less swelling, less pain, and a more comfortable return to normal activities than you would expect after the same procedure without PRF.
-Otherwise, no — there is no systemic effect.
+Otherwise, no. There is no systemic effect.

 Is PRF the same as PRP?